How to File Gambling Losses Tax Within Minutes

 - 30% for non-US citizens

-Residents of states that charge lottery taxes will have their lottery winnings withheld by up to 37% to cater for both state and federal taxes.
+Residents of states that charge lottery taxes will have their lottery winnings withheld by up to 37% to cater to both state and federal taxes.

 When filing your returns, you can deduct gambling losses as expenses.
 However, according to the IRS codes, your deduction is limited to the amount you declare as winnings.
 For example, if you had $10,000 as gambling winnings and $15,000 as losses, you can only deduct your losses up to $10,000.